Real Talk about Sexual Assault

 How do I talk about it with my kids?

-hears at school.
+One of the best ways to start a conversation about this difficult topic is to look for organic opportunities to do so.
+Pay attention to the media, video games, YouTube videos, or even stories from school that your child tells you about.
 Actively search for ways to generate conversation between you and your child.
-If your family watches something on TV that shows some form of sexual assault, ask your child for their opinion on what happened.
+If your family watches something on TV that shows or references some form of sexual assault, ask your child for their opinion on what happened.
 Or if they see a post on social media that discusses the topic, use their technology to relate with them.
 This can lead to a more natural discussion of a rather tough topic.

-- “Thank you for telling me this.”
+“Thank you for telling me about this.
+I’m grateful you trust me.”

-community is a powerful tool that God’s given us to lift each other up in times of trouble.
-Friends love at all times, and especially when someone’s been hurt.
+It’s vital to teach our children how to love others well, because that’s what God calls us to do.
+Proverbs 17:17 gives a great example of strong friendship.
+Show your child that community is a powerful tool that God’s given us to lift each other up in times of trouble.
+Friends love at all times—especially when someone’s been hurt.

 How do I prevent it?